 In 1992, I wrote power positioning as a way to help attract clients in my early career as a marketing consultant without the need for cold-calling or selling.

 The most important part of your copy is not your headline, not your offer, and certainly not your benefits.
 The most important part is your customer.
 Sounds obvious, right?
 But I’ve critiqued some pretty good copy.
 Very well-written and compelling, too.
 But if the conversion rate is low (hence, the reason why I was hired […]

 In late 2005 (and early 2006), I predicted the death of the text-heavy, long-scrolling sales letter and the birth of an interactive, content-driven, multimedia model.

 When writing direct response copy, a few things can maximize the responsiveness of your message.
 The first and most important element that can turn any website, salesletter, or advertisement into an action-generating mechanism is, without question, the headline.
 But lately, I’m seeing more and more headlines that are limp, bloated, or simply dead wrong.
 A […]

 A few years ago, something happened that provided incontrovertible proof of an infallible rule in copywriting.
 I knew it all along but never saw it proven to me in such a personal and direct way.
 The one element that can transform flimsy, “yeah-right” copy into a sales-inducing powerhouse, is proof.
-Other than poor targeting, lack […]
+Besides poor targeting, lack of […]